gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 ### Test Send
 This step is critical.
 Always send a test email to yourself before sending to your full list.

 Rendering can go WRONG.
-(With BlueFox, it won't.)
+(TALK SOME ABOUT LITMUS, EMAIL ON ACID, ETC.) (With BlueFox, it won't.)

 Also, you probably want to make sure that all of the links work in your email, and they lead to the URLs that they are intended to ...
 (TODO LINK CHECKER)